-Type of Program Examples Lectures Sexual Violence Prevention presented annually each September by Levone Cannaday, Education Specialist, Women Organized Against Rape Awareness Programs Orientation Day training and distribution of Drug and Alcohol Prevention Handbook and Sexual Violence Prevention policies Training Sexual Harassment Training
+Type of Program Examples Lectures Sexual Violence Prevention presented annually Awareness Programs Orientation Day training and distribution of Drug and Alcohol Prevention Handbook and Sexual Violence Prevention policies Training Training for students, staff, faculty

 S. Educational Resources

 Our goal is to always prevent an incident from occurring.
 With this goal in mind, the remaining section includes examples of policy violations and risk reduction tips.